 The drive comes with a sliding-collar design that protects the connector when it's not in use, which is especially important for road warriors.
 Thanks to the device's integrated loop, you can attach the PNY Turbo to a keychain or backpack to reduce chances of misplacing it when you travel.

-Overall, the PNY Turbo offers a nice mix of features, storage and travel-friendliness, which is why it's one of the best USB drives.
+Overall, the PNY Turbo offers a nice mix of features, storage and travel-friendliness, which is why it's one of the best USB flash drives.

 SanDisk's Extreme Pro is one of its most capable USB devices, but be ready to spend some serious cash to get your hands on it.